 AFTER:

-Expandability is super easy and cheap.
+Expandability is easy and cost-effective.

-Cloud phone systems provide the latest features
+Cloud phone systems offer the latest features.

-• video conferencing and multi-party calls
+• Video conferencing and multi-party calls

-• hold messages and hold music
+• Hold messages and hold music

-• forwarding voicemail messages to email
+• Forwarding voicemail messages to email

-• intelligent call forwarding
+• Intelligent call forwarding

-• interactive audio menus serving as auto attendants.
+• Interactive audio menus serving as auto attendants

-Find answers to any additional questions you may have about switching your business to VoIP, here.
+Find answers to any additional questions you may have about switching your business to VoIP, here

 Embracing today’s technology checks all of the right boxes for business; reliability, expansion, team collaboration, and stable costs.